byte4RR4Y/rock-4se-kali/README.md

 1.)
 KALI LINUX DEFAULT
 ----------------------

-The image is X.X GB and therefore at least a X GB SD card is required.
+The image is 14.2 GB and therefore at least a 16 GB SD card is required.
-This is the kali linux default tool set without kingphisher.
+This is the kali linux default without kingphisher.

 Username: kali